Deenyoro/SCADA-IDS-KC/docs/SECURITY_AUDIT_REPORT.md

 ## Executive Summary

-This security audit report covers the comprehensive review and improvements made to the SKADA-IDS-KC Network Intrusion Detection System.
+This security audit report covers the comprehensive review and improvements made to the SCADA-IDS-KC Network Intrusion Detection System.
 The audit focused on identifying and mitigating security vulnerabilities, implementing security best practices, and ensuring the application meets enterprise security standards.

 ### Key Findings